18F/accessibility/index.md

 ## What is accessibility?

 Accessibility is a long word that can do a lot for you and your web products.
-Paying attention to accessibility and developing in a inclusive ways from the beginning of your project means that:
+Paying attention to accessibility and developing inclusively from the start of your project means that:

 - the greatest number of users will be able to view your content;
 - search engines will be able to read your site more completely;